asgardphp/asgard/Container/README.md

 <a name="usage-asgard"></a>
 ##Usage in the Asgard Framework

-Inside the framework, the container is often accessible as a parameter or through a [ContainerAware](#containeraware) object.
-You can also use the singleton (see below) but it is not recommended.
+The container is often accessible as a method parameter or through a [ContainerAware](#containeraware) object.
+You can also use the [singleton](#usage-outside) but it is not recommended.

 <a name="usage-outside"></a>
 ##Usage outside the Asgard Framework